 Bob has 30+ years’ experience in innovation and entrepreneurship.
 He is the Chairman of CollegeFactual.com, a leading college rankings website.
 He’s held senior management positions at Congressional Quarterly and America Online in sales, marketing, and new product development and was the founder and CEO of the first nation-wide online city guide, Digital City.
 As an executive, angel investor, and advisor he has helped companies in e-commerce, e-government, identity management, content publishing, geospatial analytics, data science, and local media go from launch through to favorable exits.

 Bob received a BA from USC and his MBA from GWU.
 He is a veteran of the US Navy.

 For more information email: email@example.com

-This cohort is hosted by:
+This cohort is brought to you by: